Marketing isn't easy.

 Google Analytics is an internal system that tags itself to your website and studies the traffic you're generating-and more specifically, whether your visitors are engaging (clicking links to other pages) or converting (filling out a contact form or buying).

-The ability to track these stats compared to a previous practice of operating in the dark can mean a night and day difference in decision-making.
+The ability to track these stats, such as customer behavior, user experience, online content, and more. compared to a previous practice of operating in the dark can mean a night and day difference in decision-making.

 Is that landing page failing to convert but showing strong traffic?